ArneCL/BlogPosts/javascript-parsing-tokenising-a-simple-markup-language.md

-title: Javascript parsing and tokenising for a new markup
+title: Javascript parsing and tokenising for a new markup language
 tags: javascript

 Making a new markup language, and language in general, at least in UNIX, normally involves lex and yacc.
 But the concepts are universal and can be written in Javascript.